 Exceptions to this are patacones and arepas.
 Patacones are deep-fried squashed plantains, and arepas are patties made from cornmeal.
 We did not develop a liking for either of these.
 The other food that never excited our taste buds was the ubiquitous white cheese that accompanied many meals.
 I have never tasted such a bland cheese and hope never to again.
 I don’t like to waste food, but this remained untouched on our plates every time.

 That being said, I would be hard-pressed to think of a bad meal we had in Medellin.

 10. The People

 During our 10 months in Latin America, we have been impressed with the friendliness and helpfulness of the residents but the people in Medellin take this to a new level.

-Perhaps it is because the city is out of the grips of the terrorists who held it hostage for far too long Perhaps it is the positive changes including vastly improved transportation and the growth of the city.
-Perhaps it is pride in being able to share their city with the tourists who have deemed it a worthy destination.
+Perhaps it is because the city is out of the grips of the terrorists who held it hostage for far too long.
+Perhaps it is the positive changes including vastly improved transportation and the growth of the city.
+Perhaps it is pride in being able to share their city with tourists who have deemed it a worthy destination.